weaveworks/weave/README.md

 - `wedo` and `docker-ns` from the weave sub-directory.
 Install these somewhere in the root user's path, e.g. `/usr/local/bin'.
 - [pipework][], by Jérôme Petazzoni.
-This too needs to be installed in the root user's path.
+Install this in the same place as the aforementioned scripts.

 [pipework]: https://raw.githubusercontent.com/jpetazzo/pipework/master/pipework